-I joined Morgan Stanley Japan in 2000 as part of the Technology Analyst Program after graduating from University.
-After the training program in New York, I returned to Japan to support the Equities and Fixed Income trading floors, doing mainly general trading, environment desktop and application support.
-Technology was becoming more complex, more applications were being built, and as such, there was a need for more specialized technology support functions.
+I joined Morgan Stanley in 2000 as part of the Technology Analyst Program after graduating from University.
+After completing the training program in New York, I returned to Japan to support the Equities and Fixed Income trading floors, doing mainly general trading, desktop environment and application support.
+Technology was becoming increasingly complex, and more applications were being built and deployed, hence there was a need for more specialized technology support functions.

 In 2008, it was time for another change, and I was asked to take on a larger management role in application support.
 While I had managed a small team before, this was an even bigger challenge.
-Over the subsequent years, I kept expanding my responsibilities across the Asia region and adding on more business lines of support, growing from Fixed Income and FX to adding Operations and Equity support areas.
+Over the subsequent years, I kept expanding my responsibilities across the Asia region and adding on more business lines to support, growing from Fixed Income and FX to adding Operations and Equity support areas as well.

 What would you say to a student who is job-hunting and/or is considering a career at Morgan Stanley?